Canada Facts You Want To Know

 - Canadians drink more fruit juice than anywhere else.

-- Campfire food includes chili dogs, chicken cooked on top of a beer can, salmon on a cedar slab, smores, bannock, cornbread.
+- Campfire food includes chilli dogs, chicken cooked on top of a beer can, salmon on a cedar slab, smores, Bannock, and cornbread.

-- Find out more about Canadian Country Food and Country Cooking Recipes.
+- Find out more about Canadian Country Food.

 Tim Horton’s is a National Symbol

-Tim Horton’s is an incredible popular coffee and doughnut chain.
+Tim Horton’s is an incredibly popular coffee and doughnut chain.
 There is a Tim Horton’s on every corner in any Canadian city and you also find a “Timmy” in every larger town.

-You still can buy the Dutchie and Apple Fritter, two of the original donuts offered at the time.
-Also, try the Timbits, get a deal with a box of twenty!
+Although Tim Horton’s is not Canadian owned anymore, you still can buy the Dutchie and Apple Fritter, two of the original donuts offered at the time.
+Also, try the Timbits, and get a deal with a box of twenty!